 SOFTS-Sugar, coffee prices fall as economic outlook dims

-LONDON, Sept 23 (Reuters) - Sugar, coffee and New York cocoa futures on ICE were lower on Friday on heightened concerns about a global economic downturn against the backdrop of rising interest rates.
+NEW YORK/LONDON, Sept 23 (Reuters) - Sugar, coffee and cocoa futures on ICE closed all down on Friday on heightened concerns about a global economic downturn against the backdrop of rising interest rates.

-London cocoa edged higher, however, as the pound fell to a 37-year trough against the dollar after UK finance minister Kwasi Kwarteng laid out a series of tax cuts in a bid to boost growth.
-GBP/

 SUGAR

-* Dealers said the market continued to be underpinned by short-term supply tightness in both raw and white sugar although there is still generally expected overall to be a global surplus in the 2022/23 season.
+* Dealers said the market has some support from short-term supply tightness in both raw and white sugar although there is still generally expected to be a global surplus in the 2022/23 season.

-* A shift towards using more cane to make sugar rather than cane-derived biofuel ethanol in top producer Brazil should also ensure there are ample supplies in the medium-term.

 * "As the outlook for the global economy continues to weaken and expectations of tighter monetary policy continue to increase the outlook for sugar prices remains bleak, with more sugar diverted towards sweetener, rather than ethanol production," Fitch Solutions said in a note.